By Ray Schultz

 The Nazis saw this action by a Jew as an insult to Hitler.
 And American Jews were horrified.
 One New York tabloid summed it up with the headline: “When Yussel went Nazi” (Joe’s nickname was Yussel the Muscle).

 This is not some apocryphal tale—there are photos of Jacobs holding the cigar aloft.

 So who was Joe Jacobs?
-He was a Runyonesque character who typically emerged for breakfast at dusk (except when training a fighter), and was perpetually short of money (unlike his unrelated namesake the promoter Mike Jacobs).
+He was a Runyonesque character who typically emerged for breakfast at dusk (except when training a fighter), and was perpetually short of money (he was unrelated to the promoter Mike Jacobs).

 He grew up in the largely Irish neighborhood of Hell’s Kitchen in New York, where his father had a tailor shop.
 In that setting, he learned the rudiments of the fight game at an early age, as A.J.
 Liebling put it in in a small, unsigned profile of Jacobs that he co-authored with Russell Maloney for the New Yorker in 1936.

 Liebling, himself Jewish, used standard stereotypical language to describe Jacobs (“a pointy faced little man”).
 Or maybe Maloney added that touch.
 But they went on to explain Joe’s odd relationship with Schmeling.